- Travel and Places»

 Where is it?

 Located in southwestern Florida the Peace River runs for 106 miles from northeast of Bartow through Polk, Hardee and DeSoto Counties before emptying into the Charlotte Harbor estuary near Port Charlotte.
 It makes for an easy day trip from either Fort Myers or the Tampa/St. Petersburg area.
-See the map below.
+See the map at the bottom of the article.

 Fossil Hunting Options